OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md

 When you navigate to the tenant's overview page, you'll see the tags you've applied to them.

-### Step 3: Tailor the Deployment Process for VIP Tenants
+### Step 3: Tailor the deployment process for VIP tenants

 Let's modify the deployment process so we provide our VIP tenants with a custom email announcing a new deployment.